TUTORIAL Why Your Clean Blends Suck ... or "How to (Clean) Blend"

 right, that would be what cdwillis is describing, but in order to keep it in-phase with the dirty section and not waste an extra op amp just to invert the phase again, i would need to invert the phase of the first stage of the dirty section.

-what i was trying to do at first was use your clean blend for your modified scenario/gladio
+what i was trying to do at first was use the clean blend from your modified scenario/gladio, the way you had it in your first post.

 Back